 The Evolution of the Modern Roller Skate: When Were Roller Skates Invented?

 The history of roller skating starts way back in the 18th century. roller skating has been a popular hobby, sport, and transportation mode worldwide.

-To truly understand the significance of the roller skate, let’s start from the very beginning.
+To truly understand the significance of roller skates, let’s start from the very beginning.

 1760 – Who Invented the Roller Skate?